marshoepial/ThunderAndLightning/README.txt

 Configs:

 There are two config files in this mod.
-The first, lightningcraft.conf, is used for modifying general values.
+The first, Thunder and Lightning.conf, is used for modifying general values.
 Currently it is used for modifying the base values for each lightning attractor tier.
 The second, recipes.json, is used to modify the lightning attractor recipes.
 Its base structure is as such:
 [
     {
       "initial": "minecraft:redstone",